 If you already have a bright projector and want to learn how to connect an iPad to a projector, then check out our useful guides.

 While the lumens rating describes the amount of light your projector emits, lux refers to the brightness of the projected image as it is spread out on the screen.
 As you move your projector away from the screen, the image will get larger, and the lux will decrease.
 Therefore, keep this in mind as you search for the best projector for church that will fit your congregation.

 How Lumens and Lux Relate to Each Other

 Both terms are measurements of brightness, just in different contexts.
 A projector’s lumens will always remain the same, while lux will vary depending on how close the projector is to the projection screen.
 To put it in mathematical terms, one lux is equal to one lumen per square meter.

-Another way to look at the difference between these two terms, though, is that one measures the end product of light projection, while the other decides intensity level.
+Another way to look at the difference between these two terms is that one measures the end product of light projection, while the other decides the intensity level.
 The intensity level (lumens) is usually what brands highlight while describing their projectors.
-The lumens rating is also the criteria upon which you want to base your buying decision, not the lux.
+The lumens rating is also the criteria you want to base your buying decision on, not the lux.